 Get In Front Of A Coach

 If a coach can’t see you play in person, find a way to put yourself in front of that coach.
 If a school you’re interested in offers camps or combines, sign up and attend them.
 If you wind up traveling a fair distance to get to one camp, look for camps and combines from other nearby schools to get the most bang for your buck.
-In addition, be sure to send your highlight video to the coaches at those schools ahead of time and let those same coaches know you’ll be attending their event, so they’ll be on the lookout for you.
+In addition, be sure to send your highlight video to the coaches at those schools ahead of time and let those same coaches know you’ll be attending their recruiting event, so they’ll be on the lookout for you.

 Accent Your Academics

 If you’re looking for an extra recruiting edge, look no farther than your grades.
 If a coach is deciding between you and a similar recruit, the player with the higher GPA and better ACT or SAT score will almost always earn the scholarship offer, regardless of where they’re from.
 In addition, if you’re being considered by a smaller school with fewer scholarships, eligibility for an academic scholarship will provide a coach more options to assemble a package of academic and partial athletic scholarships.